The Connection Between Public Health and Environmental Damage

 Failure to Inform Is a Human Rights Concern

-Failure to disclose known risks violates principles enshrined in medical ethics and global human rights charters.
-Much like climate change legal actions that argue for a safe planet, these lawsuits seek justice for preventable suffering.
+Failure to disclose risks violates medical ethics.
+It also conflicts with global human rights principles.
+Therefore, these cases mirror climate lawsuits that demand a safe environment.
+Both seek justice for preventable harm.

 Global Scrutiny and Public Awareness